Eurovision Song Contest 2025: Marcel Bezençon Awards

 The Marcel Bezençon Awards honour songs in the contest's final.
 They have been organised since 2002 by Sweden's then-head of delegation and 1992 representative Christer Björkman and 1984 winner Richard Herrey.
-The awards are divided into three categories: the Artistic Award, the Composers Award, and the Press Award.
+The awards are divided into three categories: the Artistic Award, the Composers Award, and the Media Award.
 The winners were revealed shortly before the Eurovision final on 17 May.